leglorious/jmxtranswiki/Home.md

 ![diagram](http://jmxtrans.googlecode.com/svn/wiki/diagram.png)

-jmxtrans is a tool which allows you to connect to any number of Java Virtual Machines (JVM's) and query them for their attributes without writing a single line of Java code.
+jmxtrans is a tool which allows you to connect to any number of Java Virtual Machines (JVMs) and query them for their attributes without writing a single line of Java code.
 The attributes are exported from the JVM via [Java Management Extensions (JMX)](http://www.oracle.com/technetwork/java/javase/tech/javamanagement-140525.html).
 Most Java applications have made their statistics available via this protocol and it is possible to add this to any codebase without a lot of effort.
 If you use the [SpringFramework](http://static.springsource.org/spring/docs/3.0.x/spring-framework-reference/html/jmx.html) for your code, it can be as easy as just adding a couple of annotations to a Java class file.

 The query language is based on the easy to write [JSON](http://json.org/) format.
 This allows non-programmers access to JMX without having to know how to write Java.
 That makes this tool perfect for the busy Ops person.